What is Last-Mile Delivery in eCommerce Logistics?

-The concept of ‘last mile delivery’ as already stated involves long term planning with a focus on customer satisfaction.
-This is only achievable with a loyal customer base.
+The concept of ‘last-mile delivery’ as already stated, involves strategic planning with the primary focus on customer satisfaction.
+This is only achievable with a dedicated service and an aim to establish a loyal customer base.

 Creating a Loyal Customer Base

-Creation of a loyal set of customers is not an easy task and involves a thorough understanding of customer needs.
+The creation of a loyal set of customers is not an easy task.
+It involves a thorough understanding of customer needs.
 The needs of customers might vary from one to another, and for an eCommerce company, it is essential to identify them and address them accordingly.
 For some clients, deliveries should be made during a particular period of the day, while for others packaging could be a concern.
-These specific wants need to be satisfied by an online retail company if it has to win over customers.
+These specific demands need to be satisfied with an online retail company if it has to win over customers.

-For an eCommerce company appointing a logistics unit is indeed a difficult task.
-In fact, appointing a logistics unit implies outsourcing of deliveries.
+For an eCommerce company, appointing a dedicated logistics unit is indeed a difficult task.
+In fact, appointing courier companies implies the outsourcing of deliveries.
 Here two factors are involved, safety and punctuality.
-Though retail company takes the responsibility of packing material, the safety of the item during transit lies entirely with the logistics company.
+Though a retail company takes the responsibility of packing material, the safety of the item during transit lies entirely with the logistics company.
 Further, the possibility of delayed or wrong deliveries cannot be ruled out.

 It has been found that damages while carrying shipments occur mostly in the ‘last mile’.
-And of course, punctuality is definitely a major concern for both the eCommerce company and the logistics unit.
-A tracking system is always desirable for an eCommerce company.
-This increases the trust between the supplier and the buyer of commodities.
-Tracking option must be there until the time a consignment is delivered.
-An effective tracking system increases the trust between a customer and an eCommerce company.
+And of course, punctuality is definitely a major concern for both the eCommerce company and the logistics provider.

-‘Last mile’ concept is the concern of both eCommerce and logistics companies in the near future.
-For making things smoother between sellers and buyers, the use of technology has been increased.
+‘Last-Mile Deliveries’ are a concept of concern for both eCommerce and logistics companies.
+For making things smoother between sellers and buyers, the use of technology needs to be increased.
 The changes that are expected in the near future include:

 - Better interfacing between customers on one side, and eCommerce company and logistics company on the other.